rajatcoer/starter-grub-dash-back-end/README.md

 # starter-grub-dash-back-end
 This Project makes the backend for the Grub Dash Project providing all the apis to serve the UI.

-Routes
+# Routes
-To complete this project, you will create the following routes:
+Below are the routes :

-GET /dishes
+# GET /dishes
 This route will respond with a list of all existing dish data.

 Example request

 GET http://localhost:5000/dishes

 Example response
 {
   "data": [
     {